 3.8.1.1.
 Plants

 Fragments of forest remain scattered across the BFN site.
-Approximately 30 acres of forest on BFN property were recently clear cut and mulched for security purposes.
 Forest fragments are mixed deciduous-evergreen or deciduous.
 Herbaceous areas are primarily mowed grass with a small amount of more variable vegetation on a wet section of ROW.